|Teaching method||Contact hours|

-Thesis work, INF-31306 Information Systems for Managers and Engineers and INF-50806 Agent-Based Modelling of Complex Adaptive Systems.
+INF-51306 Big Data, INF-31306 Information Systems for Managers and Engineers, INF-50806 Agent-Based Modelling of Complex Adaptive Systems, thesis work

 To become competent as a manager of data and a worker with data models and databases.
 After successful completion of this course students are expected to be able to:

 - demonstrate a managerial perspective on an organization's memory;

 - apply concepts of relational database design including various syntax and diagramming conventions, keys and relations;

 - use an Entity/Relationship diagramming tool for designing a database;

 - create (meaning design) a database for a realistic problem situation in their field of study;

 - construct a relational database, including integrity constraints;

 - construct complex data retrieval queries to a database using SQL (Structured Query Language).